The Ultimate Bucket List Italy Road Trip

 • When: Year-round but avoid July and August

-How to use this Italy road trip map – Use your fingers (or computer mouse) to zoom in and out.
+How to use this interactive Italy road trip map – Use your fingers (or computer mouse) to zoom in and out.
 Click or touch the icons to get more info about a place, and click the arrow in the box top left to open the index.
 To add to your own Google Maps account, click the star next to the title of the map.

-Tailor Your Italy Road Trip
+Tailor Your Italian Road Trip

 Milan